 Using the fact that for every non-empty connected closed oriented $(n-1)$-manifold $M$, the vector space $Z(M)$ carries a canonical action of the algebra $Z(S^{n-1})$, Sawin~\cite{Sawin} showed that direct sum decompositions of a topological field theory $Z:\Bord_n \to \Vect_k$ are controlled by its algebra of local operators $Z(S^{n-1})$.

-\begin{prop}[{\cite[Thm 1]{Sawin}}] If the algebra of local operators $Z(S^{n-1})$ is the direct sum of Frobenius algebras $A_1\oplus A_2$, then $Z$ is the direct sum $Z_1\oplus Z_2$ of topological field theories $Z_1$ and $Z_2$ whose algebras of local operators are $A_1$ and $A_2$, respectively.
+\begin{prop}[{\cite[Thm 1]{Sawin}}] The algebra of local operators $Z(S^{n-1})$ is the direct sum of Frobenius algebras $A_1\oplus A_2$ if and only if $Z$ is the direct sum $Z_1\oplus Z_2$ of topological field theories $Z_1$ and $Z_2$ whose algebras of local operators are $A_1$ and $A_2$, respectively.

 In particular, $Z$ is indecomposable if and only if the algebra of local operators of $Z$ is indecomposable as a Frobenius algebra. \end{prop}